cheshire137/scrobble-saver/README.md

 Create a [Spotify API app](https://developer.spotify.com/dashboard/create).
 Set `http://localhost:8080/auth/spotify` as the redirect URL.
 Select the 'Web API' as the API your app will use.

 ### Backend

+The backend is a Go server written using Go version 1.19.4.

 ```sh
 cp config.yml.example config.yml